v-finance/camelot/doc/sphinx/source/doc/index.rst

   Camelot Documentation
 ########################

 This is the reference documentation for developing projects using the Camelot library.
-The first time Camelot developer is encouraged to read the models and the admin section of this documentation.
+The first time Camelot developer is encouraged to read :ref:`doc-models` and :ref:`doc-admin`.

-The threads section is for developers whishing to maintain a responsive UI when faced with significant delays in their application code.
+The section :ref:`doc-threads` is for developers whishing to maintain a responsive UI when faced with significant delays in their application code.

 All other sections can be read on an as needed base.

 .. toctree::